 For a one or two level procedure, most patients go home by the next day.
-Some patients are fine to be discharged on the day of the surgery.
-If you are having three or more levels operated on, you will be in the hospital for approximately 2 days.
+If you are having three or more levels operated on, you will be in the hospital for up to 2 days.
 If your pain level is tolerable and you are doing well medically, you can expect to be discharged.

 For a one or two level Neck Diskectomy and Fusion, you will leave the hospital with a soft cervical collar.
 You may take this off when you wish.
 We encourage you to wear it for the first week, especially when outside the home.
 For larger surgeries involving 3 or more levels, you probably will be placed into a more rigid cervical collar.
 Dr. Shim will discuss with you how long you will have to wear this collar after surgery.

 No, It is against the law to drive a motor vehicle with a cervical collar on.
 You will need to wait until the collar is removed before you may drive.